sidsingh0/food-recommendation/readme.md

 Recipe Labs, is a smart recipe recommendation application.
 It helps users figure out what food they can make with the ingredients they have and also recommend similar recipes based on properties of the food.

 The models are trained on Food.com dataset, which can be accessed on [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).
+The model used is Nearest Neighbour.

 To access the python notebook, you can visit [here](https://github.com/sidsingh0/food-recommendation/blob/master/notebook/FoodRecommendation.ipynb)